Comparison · 9 min read

 ChannelOS vs OptiSigns: no player app, AI-drafted shows

-An honest comparison of ChannelOS and OptiSigns: OptiSigns installs a player app per device; ChannelOS pairs a TV in the browser, drafts the whole show with AI, and edits once to air everywhere.
+Looking for an OptiSigns alternative?
+OptiSigns installs a player app per device; ChannelOS pairs a TV in its own browser, drafts the whole show with AI, and edits once to air everywhere.

 S By The ChannelOS team